GetStream/stream-chat-dotnet-maui/README.md

 Each class members are sorted:
 - by accessability modifier: public -> protected -> private
 - then by member type: properties -> fields -> methods

+## Interested in a Stream .NET MAUI chat SDK?
+Please contact our [Support](https://getstream.io/contact/support/) if you'd wish to receive the latest Stream Chat SDK for .NET MAUI